-In addition to our two wind farms that we currently operate in South Australia, we are in the process of developing three large solar farms in Queensland and New South Wales.
+In addition to our wind capacity, we are in the process of developing three large solar farms in Queensland and New South Wales.

 One of these is the Warhook Solar Farm.
-It is located about nine kilometres north east of Miles (QLD) on roughly 1,200 hectares across three private rural properties.
+It is located about nine kilometres north east of the town of Miles on roughly 1,200 hectares across three private rural properties.

 Once operational, the farm will have a capacity of 200 megawatts and will use bi-facial solar photovoltaic panels to generate electricity.
 It will also include a step-up substation, site office and storage area.

-Development approval was granted by the Western Downs Regional Council in August 2018 and we are currently progressing our grid connection process.
+Development approval has been granted by the Western Downs Regional Council and we are currently progressing our grid connection process.

 How does solar power work?add add

 Solar energy is an unlimited source of free energy that can be converted into electricity using a range of ever-improving techniques.
 Solar photovoltaic (PV) panels are currently the most widespread type of solar PV technology, however other types of solar PV are being developed that can be integrated into buildings, such as flexible PV and even PV paint.
 Have a look at the great work of Heliatek.

 According to the International Energy Agency, renewable power capacity is set to expand by 50% between 2019 and 2024, led by solar PV.
 Solar energy could account for as much as 16% of total electricity production by 2050 (compared to 1.8% in 2016).

 That’s why companies like ENGIE are investing in solar energy, an inexhaustible energy source with low CO2 emissions which sustainably meets our emerging energy needs.